archlinux/buildbtw/README.md

 - Install `cargo-audit` to audit dependencies for security vulnerabilities.
 - Run `cargo install graphql_client_cli` and `just update-graphql-schema` to update the gitlab GraphQL API schema.
+- Run `cargo install tokio-console` to monitor async tasks in a running buildbtw server.

 ## FAQ